-This is the tenth tip on our massive 37 Things You Should Know About Appium blog series.
-This time around we’ll focus on catching errors – on pace you want those errors and fails to happen.
+This is the tenth tip on our massive Things You Should Know About Appium blog series.
+This time around we’ll focus on catching errors – on the pace you want those errors and fails to happen.
 Sometimes it can be beneficial to make your test fail – for whatever reason – faster.
-If there are obvious issues with the test, it’s better to make test fail as fast as possible and fix those issues for the next test run.
+If there are obvious issues with the test, it’s better to make the test fail as fast as possible and fix those issues for the next test run.

 How to Use newCommandTimeout

-newCommandTimeout is a handy desired capability function for managing how long Appium will wait for a new command from the client before assuming that client has quit and the session will be terminated.
+newCommandTimeout is a handy desired capability function for managing how long Appium will wait for a new command from the client before assuming that the client has quit and the session will be terminated.
 By default (and as not being set) newCommandTimeout is 60 seconds, and it can be set using the following capability (with Java code line example):

 newCommandTimeout can be adjusted throughout the test script to make the script fail faster or slower depending on the situation.
 This is a very useful command also when developing a script locally, since it lets your script fail faster instead of forcing you to wait for the default 60 seconds before reporting about missing elements expected by the script.

 Catching Errors & Making Tests Fail Faster with newCommandTimeout

 What I usually like to do is set the

 newCommandTimeout to around 10 seconds when testing locally, since that should definitely be long enough for an online app to download and display all content in most situations.
 For Client-Side Execution, I like to go for at least 60 seconds timeout, since the connection speeds fluctuate more often and shouldn’t be trusted to be fast 100% of the time.
 Also, there are typically lots of data passing between the client and server and it’s recommended to keep